dansmithphysics/greenland_attenuation_measurement/README.md

 ## Analysis Scripts

-The analysis code is roughly arranged in sequential scripts that prepare data (`A01`), plot results (`A02`), and calculate systematic uncertainties (`A03`) and biases (`A04`) before calculating the bulk attenuation (`A05`) and plotting the figures in the paper (`A06`).
+The analysis code is roughly arranged in sequential scripts that prepare data (`A01`), plot results (`A02`), and calculate systematic uncertainties (`A03`) and biases (`A04`) before calculating the bulk attenuation (`A05`) and plotting the figures in the paper (`A06`, `A07`).
 A description of each script is below.

 All scripts were built in Python 3.9.5.

 ### experiment.py

-Class storing hardcoded numbers from the experiment, including the time of the ground bounce and uncertainties used in the attenuation measurement.
+Defines three classes.
+The first, `ExperimentConstants`, storing hardcoded numbers from the experiment, including the time of the ground bounce and uncertainties used in the attenuation measurement.
+The second, `Experiment`, handles the attenuation calculation as well as the toy MC approach to calculate errorbars.
+The third, `AttenuationModel`, calculates the attenuation vs. depth using different models that depend on chemistry and temperature.

 ### A01_average_and_convert.py